marinaferreira30/marketing-campaign-response-prediction/README.md

 ## Presentation

-The full findings are summarized in `Capstone_Presentation_MarinaFerreira.pptx`, an 11-slide deck covering the business question, methodology, key findings, and final recommendation.
+The full findings are summarized in `marketing-campaign-response-prediction.pptx`, an 11-slide deck covering the business question, methodology, key findings, and final recommendation.